 The fillable PDF will accept either a digital signature (see instructions below) or a typed signature.
 The fillable Word version will accept only a typed signature.

-Guide Part 1 THE STUDENT GUIDE TO THE MSA CAPSTONE PROJECT August 2012 rev.pdf (The Research Proposal and the Research Project)
+Guide Part 1 THE STUDENT GUIDE TO THE MSA CAPSTONE PROJECT July 2016.pdf (The Research Proposal and the Research Project)

 Application for Approval of the MSA 699 Capstone Project (form 78)

 form is used for approval of the research proposal.
+This is not the RRA form.
 Please look in the

 section above for the RRA (research review application)